Who could have guessed that there are so many things to do in Terceira?

 We both agreed that Terceira was even more beautiful, photographic and fun than we’d anticipated.
 We recommend staying at the Terceira Mar Hotel in a balcony room with stunning sea and volcano views and a delicious buffet breakfast including many local treats.

-Here’s your pin so you can easily find again!
+Click on the images below to pin so you can easily find again!

 Disclosure: The author was honored to be the guest of VisitAzores during her stay in Terceira, but as always, the opinions, reviews, and experiences are her own.